SDFIdk/NTRIPmonitor/README.md

 - All MSM message types.
 (1071-1137)
 [insert flowchart, ppx slide #4]

-The loghandler currently creates a new database connection when an NTRIP disconnect occurs.
-It should be fed a connection from the connection pool instead to minimize overhead.
-The overhead accompanied by this oversigt is to some extent negligent, as it is only introduced when a disconnect occurs, thus rarely.
 # Grafana
 [Grafana](https://grafana.com/docs/grafana/latest/) is used to visualize real-time GNSS data by creating dynamic and interactive dashboards.
 For the monitor solution we use Grafana version 9.5.19.
 We use PostgreSQL queries within Grafana to fetch and display data from the database.
 By utilizing Grafana macros for PostgreSQL, we can efficiently query and visualize the GNSS data.
 For For more details on the panel types and macros available for PostgreSQL, we refer to the [Grafana Panel Documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/) and the [Grafana PostgreSQL documentation](https://grafana.com/docs/grafana/latest/datasources/postgres/).